RatCheese1608/MHR-Texture-Mods-ID-Changer/README.md

 Features:
 - Extensive error handling because it was fun to do.
-- Automated copy
+- Automated copy.
-- Log file in case there was actually someone with an issues and cares to get it fixed
+- Log file in case there was actually someone with issues and cares to get it fixed.
 - Brain loss.
 - Lucina is best girl, very cute.